Effective Integration of Weighted Cost-to-go and Conflict Heuristic within Suboptimal CBS: Incorporating Weighted Cost-to-go Heuristic

 \subsection{Weighted Focal Variant (WF-EECBS)}

 We keep OPEN unweighted and instead incorporate the weighted heuristic in FOCAL along with the inadmissible conflict heuristic.
-This requires us to balance the importance of these competing heuristics via FOCAL's priority function $g+w_h*h+w_c*c$ with $w_h \geq 1, w_c \geq 0$.
-Changing the magnitude of $w_h, w_c$ changes the relative importance of finding a solution fast (higher $w_h$) vs avoiding conflicts (higher $w_c$).
-Note that $w_h=1$ and $w_c \to \infty$ results in regular EECBS (preferring paths with lowest conflicts).
-Due to the use of FOCAL, $w_h$ can be arbitrarily large and is not bounded by $w_{so}$.
-In our experiments we see that WF-EECBS outperforms WO-EECBS and EECBS, therefore Weighted EECBS (W-EECBS) refers to this weighted focal version.
+This requires us to balance the importance of these competing heuristics in FOCAL's priority function $g+w_h*(h+r*c)$ with $w_h \geq 1, r \geq 0$.
+Manipulating $r$ changes the relative importance of finding a solution fast (lower $r$) vs avoiding conflicts (higher $r$).
+Note that $w_h=1$ and $r \to \infty$ results in regular EECBS (preferring paths with lowest conflicts).
+Due to the use of FOCAL, $w_h$ (and $r$) can be arbitrarily large and is not bounded by $w_{so}$ unlike WO-EECBS.
+In our experiments we see that WF-EECBS significantly outperforms WO-EECBS and EECBS, therefore Weighted EECBS (W-EECBS) refers to this weighted focal version.

 \begin{lemma} WO-EECBS and WF-EECBS are both $w_{so}$ sub-optimal. \end{lemma} \begin{proof} EECBS's overall optimality is split between the high-level CT sub-optimal search and the low-level sub-optimal search.
 Since the high-level search is unchanged and identical to EECBS, we just need to prove that WO-EECBS and WF-EECBS have the same low-level sub-optimality $w_{so}$ as EECBS.